 We, as members of the Kensington Market Community Land Trust, are aware that we are a settler organization.
-Kensington Market sits in the traditional territory of many nations, including the Mississaugas of the Credit (an Anishnaabe people), the Haudenosaunee Confederacy, and the Huron-Wendat and Petun Nations, land which is now home to many First Nations, Inuit and Métis.
+Kensington Market sits in the traditional territory of many nations, including the Mississaugas of the Credit (an Anishnaabe people), the Haudenosaunee Confederacy, the Wendat and Petun Nations, land which is now home to many First Nations, Inuit and Métis.

 This land is covered by the Dish With One Spoon wampum belt covenant, an agreement by the Six Nations of the Haudenosaunee to share resources equally and peaceably.
 It is also covered by Treaty 13 with the Mississaugas of the Credit.
 As settlers, we acknowledge that we have broken the treaties.
 Our work for the well-being of this territory must include accountability to our Indigenous relatives.